 Everyone needs to decide if the GAPS diet is right for him or her.
 I can tell you that my family has seen amazing results; results that doctors thought were impossible.
 We are a happier family and have healthier connections with food and our bodies.
 I am so happy I decided to have the guts to do the GAPS diet.
 Now it is your turn!

 If you need GAPS support, please feel free to ask me any questions on my blog or by e-mail.
-There are also a few GAPS e-books and e-courses made by my fellow Real Food Media Bloggers.
+There are also a few GAPS e-books.
 Yahoo groups called the “GAPS diet” or “GAPS help” can provide answered by GAPS people around the world.
 It could also be helpful to find a GAPS practitioner to guide you through the process.